Abacavir, Lamivudine, and Zidovudine

 • Chronic hepatitis B: [US Boxed Warning]: Exacerbation of hepatitis B (including fatalities) has been reported with discontinuation of lamivudine in coinfected HIV/HBV patients; monitor hepatic function (eg, serum ALT) and HBV viral DNA closely for several months after discontinuing Trizivir in coinfected patients.

-• Coronary heart disease: Use has been associated with an increased risk of myocardial infarction (MI) in observational studies; however, based on a meta-analysis of 26 randomized trials, the FDA has concluded there is not an increased risk.
+• Coronary heart disease: Abacavir use has been associated with an increased risk of MI in some cohort studies (Elion 2018; HHS [adult] 2017).
 Consider using with caution in patients with risks for coronary heart disease and minimizing modifiable risk factors (eg, hypertension, hyperlipidemia, diabetes mellitus, and smoking) prior to use.

 • Lamivudine-resistant HBV: Emergence of HBV virus variants associated with resistance to lamivudine have been reported in HIV-1 infected subjects who have received lamivudine-containing antiretroviral regimens in the presence of HBV coinfection.